rails/weblog/_posts/2014-05-06-Rails_3_2_18_4_0_5_and_4_1_1_have_been_released.markdown

 Rails 3.2.18, 4.0.5 and 4.1.1 have been released!

-These three releases contain important security fix, so please upgrade as soon as possible!
+These three releases contain important security fixes, so please upgrade as soon as possible!
 In order to make upgrading as smooth as possible, we've only included commits directly related to each security issue.

-The security fixes is:
+The security fix is:

 * [CVE-2014-0130](https://groups.google.com/d/msg/rubyonrails-security/NkKc7vTW70o/NxW_PDBSG3AJ)